Outlaws

 Unlike most shooters – when it was still standard procedure to drop you from the menu screen into the first level – there’s an actual story here.
 You play as retired Marshall James Anderson.
 You’ve traded your badge for a quiet life on the homestead with your wife and daughter.
 There’s some touching banter between Anderson and Mrs. Anderson before he rides off into a stylized sunrise toward town.
 From here, the clichés are lovingly piled on.
 A corrupt tycoon wants Anderson’s land to sell to the railroad.
 Anderson refuses, and his family pays the price.
 His wife is killed, and his daughter kidnapped for leverage.
 He responds by digging up his tin box of Marshall kit and setting out to cut a bloody swath of vengeance all the way to the top.

 Outlaws also gets creative with its shootouts.
 You’ll have about nine period weapons to use, from knives to sawed-off shotguns, and will expand your arsenal throughout the game.
 However, instead of having weapons get generically “better” as you progress, the weapons here are specialized based on range.
 Your carbine is great for medium range work, and a rifle scope upgrade makes it excel at long range.
-Your default six-shooter is worth coming back to for its superior power at medium to short ranges, and its fast firing rate (you can even press a secondary fire key to fan the hammer for true rapid fire).
-The shotguns do wonders at close range, and upgrade from one to two barrels.
+Your default six-shooter is worth coming back to for its superior power at medium to short ranges and its fast firing rate (you can even hold Z to fan the hammer for true rapid fire).
+The shotguns do wonders at close range, upgrading from one to two barrels.

 Ammo is plentiful, with boxes laying about and belts falling from slain enemies.
 Health, interestingly, is not.
 To further replicate the idea of a gunfight as seen in the films, you and your enemies fall in one or two good shots.
 Damage to you appears to primarily be calculated by range – getting shot point-blank will kill you right away – which makes keeping your distance and crouching behind cover imperative.
 It actually does tend to encourage filmic battles, as you and your enemies crouch and trade fire across the saloon’s bar while chickens or the occasional innocent run by with hands in air.
 Enemy AI isn’t stellar, but they will try to run for cover when bullets fly, and your auto-aim will miss more frequently when they’re crouched behind something or blocked by a pillar.